The Fan4 is different...

 1) The problems are visually engaging and fun.
 Many traditional questions from school, and many classic word problems on competitions, will not be found on the Fan4.

-4) We want students to experience the satisfaction of solving hard problems, and we want to give them the time to do so.
+3) We want students to experience the satisfaction of solving hard problems, and we want to give them the time to do so.
 After the competition, teams are encouraged to participate in “Picture Perfect.”
-Each team will have access to the same competition, but this time a hint is provided for each problem.
-There is no timer.
+There is no time limit.
 Teams are allowed multiple attempts.
 Family, friends, teachers, and tutors can help with hints and suggestions.
 Any team that scores 100% has their team name entered into the Picture Perfect Hall of Fame.

 Competition Details

-Level 1 teams: most participants are in grades 1-3
+Level 1 teams: most participants are in grades 1-2, but you can be younger or older

-Level 2 teams: most participants are in grades 4-6
+Level 2 teams: most participants are in grades 3-4, but you can be younger or older

-Level 3 teams: most participants are in grades 7-9
+Level 3 teams: most participants are in grades 5-6, but you can be younger or older

 * Teams can have 1-6 students.